nikaliwood/CSC4370FinalProject/README.md

 A recipe database, that has a full web interface using PHP, SQL, HTML, JS, and CSS.  \n

-Devevlopers: \n
+Devevlopers:

-Nikali Wood  \n
+Nikali Wood
-Leyyenah Sophie  \n
+Leyyenah Sophie
-AbdulMujeeb Ahmed  \n
+AbdulMujeeb Ahmed